swvanderlaan/GWASToolKit/README.md

 #### Regional analyses

 The user must supply a region of interest in a file.
 The final analyses results will be concatenated into a summary file.
+Regional association plots will automatically be generated.

 --------------

 #### Per-Gene analyses

 The user must supply a variant list with chromosome and base pair position per variant.
 The final analyses results will be concatenated into a summary file.
+Regional association plots will automatically be generated.

 --------------